How to Become a Social Media Manager (Step-by-Step Guide)

 While you can be a social media manager for many different types of companies and people, it’s helpful to hone in on a specific niche.
-For example, maybe you focus on travel bloggers, design companies or medical spas.
+For example, you could focus on travel bloggers, design companies, or medical spas.
 Whatever you choose, learn everything about your niche demographic, including how old they are and how they spend their time.

 2. Learn How to Create a Posting Schedule

 Now that you understand your target client, it’s time to learn how to create a posting schedule.
-There are numerous different software programs you can use to schedule your social media, but what’s important is keeping a consistent daily schedule.
-Do your research to find the one that’s right for you.
+There are numerous different software programs you can use to schedule your social media, but a consistent daily schedule is most important.
+Do your research to find the right software to help you.

 3. Build Your Portfolio